anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 {{tab-cbor-comparison}} shows a comparison between the wire format and the application/dns+cbor format.
 Note that the worst case results typically appear only rarely in DNS.
 The DNS wire format is preferred in those cases.
+A key for which configuration was used in which case can be seen in
+{{tab-cbor-comparison-key}}.

 <table anchor="tab-cbor-comparison">
-  <name>Comparison of application/dns+cbor to classic DNS format</name>
+  <name>Comparison of application/dns+cbor to classic DNS format.</name>
   <thead>
     <tr>
       <th align="left" rowspan="2">Item</th>